Factors and tips for Building the best Optimized Page

 - Content Structure – Some professionals swear by the use of particular content formats (introduction, body, examples, conclusion OR the journalistic style of narrative, data, conclusion, parable) for SEO, but we haven’t seen any conclusive data suggesting one is more valuable for higher rankings and thus feel that whatever works best for the content and the visitors are likely ideal.

-This on–page optimization infographic covers 12 aspects that matter when it comes to creating SEO-friendly content pages.
+This on–page optimization Moz WBF graphic covers 8 principles that matter when it comes to creating SEO-friendly content pages in 2016.

 These are just a few of the many aspects that are taken into account when optimizing your website’s pages for high search engine page rankings.
 Building websites is fun and complex, we just wanted to share some insights on the importance of on-page optimization.
 For more information, please visit our blog, or contact us for a consultation.